skx/dhcp.io/README.md

 * A working Perl installation.
 * A [Redis](http://redis.io/) server.
 * An account with [Amazon's Route53 DNS service](http://aws.amazon.com/route53/).
-   * You'll need to update a configuration module with your secret key, access token, and zone identifier.
+   * You'll need to update the configuration module with your secret key, access token, and zone identifier.

 Installation